xubingyue/avocadodb/Documentation/Books/Manual/Indexing/VertexCentric.md

       FILTER p.edges[*].type ALL == "friend"
       RETURN v

-Using the built-in edge-index ArangoDB can find the list of all edges attached to the vertex fast, but still it has to walk through this list and check if all of them have the attribute `type == "friend"`.
+Using the built-in edge-index AvocadoDB can find the list of all edges attached to the vertex fast, but still it has to walk through this list and check if all of them have the attribute `type == "friend"`.
-Using a vertex-centric index would allow ArangoDB to find all edges for the vertex having the attribute `type == "friend"` in the same time and can save the iteration to verify the condition.
+Using a vertex-centric index would allow AvocadoDB to find all edges for the vertex having the attribute `type == "friend"` in the same time and can save the iteration to verify the condition.

 Index creation